trihieuvusl1/Portfolio/README.md

 ## Dashboard Sheets

-**Sheet 1 — Global Numbers (KPI Table)**
+**Sheet 1: Global Numbers (KPI Table)**
 Three headline metrics at a glance: 150,574,977 total cases, 3,180,206 total deaths, and a global death percentage of 2.11%.

-**Sheet 2 — Total Deaths Per Continent (Bar Chart)** Ranks continents by absolute confirmed death count.
+**Sheet 2: Total Deaths Per Continent (Bar Chart)** Ranks continents by absolute confirmed death count.
 Europe leads, followed by North America and South America, while Africa records the lowest count in the dataset.

-**Sheet 3 — Percent Population Infected Per Country (World Map)** Each country is shaded by what percentage of its population was confirmed infected, on a scale from 0% to 17.13%.
+**Sheet 3: Percent Population Infected Per Country (World Map)** Each country is shaded by what percentage of its population was confirmed infected, on a scale from 0% to 17.13%.
 Europe shows the deepest concentration of dark shading, indicating the highest infection rates relative to population size.

-**Sheet 4 — Percent Population Infected Over Time (Line Chart)** Tracks the average percent of population infected by month across selected countries, with Tableau forecast lines extending beyond April 2021.
+**Sheet 4: Percent Population Infected Over Time (Line Chart)** Tracks the average percent of population infected by month across selected countries, with Tableau forecast lines extending beyond April 2021.
 The United States leads at 8.93% actual and a forecast of 19.11% by late 2021, followed by the United Kingdom at 14.93%, Poland at 11.61%, Italy at 5.40%, and India at 1.27%.

 ---

 ## Key Insights

-**Europe had the highest death toll despite not being the most populous continent.** The bar chart shows Europe surpassing 1 million total deaths — more than North America and South America combined — which points to the severity of early outbreaks in Italy, Spain, and the UK before containment measures took effect.
+**Europe had the highest death toll despite not being the most populous continent.
+The bar chart shows Europe surpassing 1 million total deaths, which is more than North America and South America combined.
+This points to the severity of early outbreaks in Italy, Spain, and the UK before containment measures took effect.

-**The United States was the fastest-spreading case in the dataset.** The line chart shows the US pulling sharply ahead of all tracked countries from mid-2020 onward, reaching nearly 9% of the population infected by April 2021.
+**The United States was the fastest-spreading case in the dataset.
+The line chart shows the US pulling sharply ahead of all tracked countries from mid-2020 onward and reaching nearly 9% of the population infected by April 2021.
 The forecast line projects this could approach 19% by end of 2021 if the trajectory continued unchecked.

-**Western Europe dominates the world map in both spread and color intensity.** Small, densely populated countries in Europe — visible as deep blue on the map — had the highest PercentPopulationInfected ratios, reflecting both genuine spread and relatively thorough testing and reporting compared to other regions.
+**Western Europe dominates the world map in both spread and color intensity.
+Small, densely populated countries in Europe, which are visible as deep blue on the map, had the highest PercentPopulationInfected ratios.
+This reflects both genuine spread and relatively thorough testing and reporting compared to other regions.

-**Asia and Africa appear significantly lighter on the map, but this likely reflects reporting gaps as much as lower transmission.** India, despite having one of the world's largest populations, recorded only 1.27% population infected by April 2021 — a figure widely considered an undercount given limited testing infrastructure at the time.
+**Asia and Africa appear significantly lighter on the map, but this likely reflects reporting gaps as much as lower transmission.
+India, despite having one of the world's largest populations, recorded only 1.27% population infected by April 2021, and this figure is widely considered an undercount given limited testing infrastructure at the time.

-**The pandemic's acceleration was not linear.** The line chart shows near-flat curves through the first half of 2020, followed by a steep inflection point in October 2020 that continued through April 2021.
-This second wave was structurally different from the first — faster, broader, and affecting countries that had managed to suppress the first wave relatively well.
+**The pandemic's acceleration was not linear.
+The line chart shows near-flat curves through the first half of 2020, followed by a steep inflection point in October 2020 that continued through April 2021.
+This second wave was structurally different from the first because it was faster, broader, and affecting countries that had managed to suppress the first wave relatively well.
 ---

 ## Workflow